sriram1998/Octa-LDAP/README.md

 3. Hit https://localhost:5000/info/<username>

-4. Buy Gautham a drink for every time it works
+4. Buy Gautham and Venkat a drink for every time it works